 Anyone who owns stock certificates, life insurance policies, mortgages, or other securities can benefit from a Lost Instrument Bond.

-If a financial instrument of yours (i.e. a cashier's check) becomes lost, stolen, or destroyed, then you will need a Lost Instrument Bond in order for the instrument's issuing authority to replace it.
+If a financial instrument of yours (i.e., a cashier's check) becomes lost, stolen, or destroyed, then you will need a Lost Instrument Bond in order for the instrument's issuing authority to replace it.
 Financial institutions typically require a Lost Instrument Bond before furnishing you with a duplicate of the financial document.
 You will know when a lost instrument surety bond is required because the financial institution will inform you so.
 Until you can provide proof that you have an active bond, they will decline to issue you a duplicate instrument.
 Without the duplicate, the entire value of the instrument is gone.

 You may require a Lost Instrument Bond to claim ownership of assets if you are missing the documents that prove ownership, such as:

 Typically, Lost Instrument Bonds have a one-year term, and the obligee can request a longer term.
-The surety cannot cancel or release the bond, because the lost instrument may turn up at any time, keeping the liability open.
-If you do need a longer term, be sure to designate this on the lost instrument bond form you submit to the surety company.
+The surety cannot cancel or release the bond because the lost instrument may turn up at any time, keeping the liability open.
+If you do need a longer-term, be sure to designate this on the lost instrument bond form you submit to the surety company.

 You need a Lost Instrument Bond to protect the financial institution that issues the instrument, as it ensures that the instrument cannot be cashed multiple times.
 In the event that an instrument is lost or stolen, and the institution has to issue a duplicate, they will require a bond to ensure that they will not have to pay the amount of the instrument more than once, even if the original turns up.

 Even though the financial institution (the obligee) is the financial beneficiary of a bond agreement, the principal also benefits.
 Banks are more willing to issue duplicate certificates if their financial liability is smaller.
 Put yourself in their shoes — would you be willing to replace something of value without some guarantee that the original was gone?
 Bonds take the risk off the institution's shoulders and put it on the principal, which creates an incentive for them to act ethically as well.
 Principals have to accept a lost instrument bond cost as part of the agreement, but that cost is always smaller than the value of a lost instrument.
-To put it differently, it's a small price to replace something worth a lot more.
+In other words, it's a small price to replace something worth a lot more.
 It's easy to see why lost instrument bonds are good for everyone involved.

 A Lost Instrument Bond protects the bank in case someone fraudulently redeems a lost instrument.
 In that case, if the true owner claims ownership of an asset, the institution can claim on the bond to recoup their losses from the surety.
 Then, the party who is not the true owner would then have to reimburse the surety for the amount paid on the claim.